aaneloy/ROS-Windows10/README.md

 While a port to Microsoft Windows for ROS is possible, it has not yet been fully explored.

-# Using Ros in Wondows 10:
+# prerequisites to use ROS in Windows 10:

-# prerequisites:
 ```
 Windows 10 anniversary update or build 1803 (older versions aren't bash enabled, so no hope to with with)
 ```